-- Staff ratios and appropriately trained staff available as required - Fire evacuation procedures include pupils with SEND and PEEPS (personal emergency evacuation plans) are drawn-up - EVAC chairs at the top of each stairwell and appropriate numbers of adequate trained staff - Celebrations of different cultures, languages and religions in classrooms - Wide door frames that meet building regulations - Two Accessible toilets; one on each floor of the building - A wider cubicle with an outward opening door in every set of pupil toilets - Access to a lift if needed - Adequate floor space (square metres) to ensure that children can move around safely - Learning is differentiated to enable ALL children to be challenged and experience success at their own level - The use of alternative curriculum and assessment resources where the mainstream curriculum is not yet developmental appropriate for a child's needs, for example The Sandwell Skills Ladders and The Hierarchy to Independence\
+Staff ratios and appropriately trained staff available as required

+- Fire evacuation procedures include pupils with SEND and PEEPS (personal emergency evacuation plans) are drawn-up - EVAC chairs at the top of each stairwell and appropriate numbers of adequate trained staff - Celebrations of different cultures, languages and religions in classrooms - Wide door frames that meet building regulations - Two Accessible toilets; one on each floor of the building - A wider cubicle with an outward opening door in every set of pupil toilets - Access to a lift if needed - Adequate floor space (square metres) to ensure that children can move around safely - Learning is differentiated to enable ALL children to be challenged and experience success at their own level - The use of alternative curriculum and assessment resources where the mainstream curriculum is not yet developmental appropriate for a child's needs, for example The Sandwell Skills Ladders and The Hierarchy to Independence

-\If you would like any more information on these, please get in touch with Mrs Barnett on 0121 5571034 or Natalie.Dolan@HarvillsHawthorn.co.uk
+If you would like any more information on these, please get in touch with Mr Brydon on 01215571034

-- Success Criteria to structure learning and tasks - Children are encouraged to ensure that equipment is stored away safely and tidily \Currently the pupils have a pencil case of their own resources due to the Covid-19 Pandemic - Working walls and washing lines in all classrooms to ensure that all pupils can work independently, solving problems with confidence - Well organised, labelled resources which pupils are encouraged to access independently to support themselves if and when needed\ - Examples of children's learning are displayed - Key vocabulary is visible in classrooms
+- Success Criteria to structure learning and tasks - Children are encouraged to ensure that equipment is stored away safely and tidily - Working walls and washing lines in all classrooms to ensure that all pupils can work independently, solving problems with confidence - Well organised, labelled resources which pupils are encouraged to access independently to support themselves if and when needed - Examples of children's learning are displayed - Key vocabulary is visible in classrooms health and well-being children with SEND?

-What specialist services or provision can we provide to promote the progress, health and well-being of children with SEND?
+What specialist services or provision can we provide to promote the progress, of

 - We promote positive behaviour through; staff acting as consistent role models, the use of Behaviour Recovery, Values Education and our PSHE curriculum.
 You can read more about our approach to behaviour in our Code of Conduct policy on our website. - We have a whole school policy on Anti-Bullying.
 This can be found on our website.
 We do not tolerate bullying and talk about all aspects of bullying, including cyber-bullying, in assemblies, lessons and during Safety week.
-Our safeguarding procedures ensure that we log reported incidents of bullying and continue to monitor the situation to provide appropriate support to both the person being bullied and the person bullying. - We provide help for any child who is experiencing any difficulties with their emotions, relationships or mental health and well-being from well-trained staff: for example the school's Pastoral Support Team- Mrs Barnett and Michelle Hellend, the Nurture staff and our Therapeutic Mentor.

-We can also provide support by utilizing our Drama Therapist- Christian Dixon.
+Our safeguarding procedures ensure that we log reported incidents of bullying and continue to monitor the situation to provide appropriate support to both the person being bullied and the person bullying. - We provide help for any child who is experiencing any difficulties with their emotions, relationships or mental health and well-being from well-trained staff: for example the school's Pastoral Support Team- Mr Brydon and Michelle Hellend, the Nurture staff and our Therapeutic Mentors. - We can also provide support by utilizing our Drama Therapist- Christian Dixon.
 Pupils can be referred to Christian by staff or can visit for a 'drop in' session every Tuesday.
-If a pupil wishes to have a 'drop-in', they will need to see a member of the pastoral team to book this in.
+If a pupil wishes to have a 'drop-in', they will need to see a member of the pastoral team to book this in. - Well-being Hub at Dinner-times once a week. - Infinity Hub and Discovery Hub provides support for children with complex communication needs and is run by 4 trained members of staff under the direction of the SENDCo.
+This space, as well as providing specialized provision, also allows children to be their authentic selves and celebrate their neurodivergencies.